-When the heart stops pumping, it is known as a cardiac arrest.
-Cardiopulmonary resuscitation (CPR) is a combination of techniques designed to pump the heart, and keep blood circulating and deliver oxygen to the brain until definitive treatment can stimulate the heart to start pumping again.
+When the heart stops pumping, it is known as cardiac arrest.
+Cardiopulmonary resuscitation (CPR) is a combination of techniques designed to pump the heart, keep blood circulating and deliver oxygen to the brain until medical treatment can stimulate the heart to start pumping again.
 CPR can be life-saving first aid and will increase an individual’s chance of survival.

-Survival rates differ between urban and rural cardiac arrest patients.
-This is largely due to a difference in ambulance response time and for this reason it is important that everyone on the farm is trained on how to perform CPR.
+Survival rates of cardiac arrest differ between urban and rural patients.
+This is largely due to a difference in ambulance response time and for this reason, it is important that everyone on the farm is trained on how to perform CPR.

 To find out more information about CPR visit Better Health Channel

 Where is your nearest AED?

 - Cardiopulmonary resuscitation (CPR) CPR can be lifesaving first aid if a person’s heart has stopped

 - Always call triple zero (000) for an ambulance.
 You will be given advice if you are unsure what to do while you wait for paramedics.

 - Learn CPR from an accredited trainer, it’s a skill that everyone on a farm should learn.

 - CPR accreditation needs to be updated annually

 References used for this topic